angoca/db2-index/Instructions.md

-The index is sorted in alphabetical order, and each entry has: the title, the hosting name ((optional) language if different to English), (optional) the author, (optional), the year, the source type and the URL.
+The index is sorted in alphabetical order, and each entry has:

+* The title.
+* The hosting name.
+* (Optional) language if different to English; in parenthesis.
+* (Optional) the author.
+* (Optional) the year.
+* The source type
+* The URL.

+This is the structure of an entry in the index:

+* Concept name
+  * Title of the link.
+Name of the source or hosting facility (Language).
+Author.
+Year.
+Source type - Link

 These are the possible source types of the link: